 Beware the premiums

-New for old insurance is much more comprehensive and, as a result, more expensive.
-Present value cover will be significantly cheaper.
+New for old insurance is much more comprehensive and, as a result, more expensive than present value cover.

-This is why some may choose present value cover.
-Even though it probably won’t fully cover them in the event they need to replace their contents, the premiums are significantly cheaper, so it’s a more affordable option.
-And the payout will still help ease the financial burden.
+This is why some people opt for present value cover.
+Even though it probably won't fully cover them in the event they need to replace their contents, the premiums are significantly cheaper, so it's a more affordable option.
+And the payout will still help ease the financial burden of any loss.

 In reality, most contents insurance policies will include a mix of cover.
 This is usually made up of predominantly new for old cover, with certain items replaced at present value.